wpgp/wopr/README.md

 ## Contributing

 The WorldPop Open Population Repository (WOPR) was developed by the WorldPop Research Group within the Department of Geography and Environmental Science at the University of Southampton.
+Dr. Maksym Bondarenko and Niko Ves from the WorldPop Spatial Data Infrastructure team developed the WOPR API server.
 Funding was provided by the Bill and Melinda Gates Foundation and the United Kingdom Department for International Development.
-Dr. Maksym Bondarenko and Niko Ves from the WorldPop Spatial Data Infrastructure team developed the API server backend.
-Data hosted on WOPR were contributed by WorldPop researchers working across multiple projects.

 ## License